 There are different areas within the gardens that I normally shoot at, but each year is different and will depend on the hummingbirds, but as in all wildlife photography conditions and opportunities can change.

-For large prime lenses, a tripod with a good ball head or gimbal type head like a Wimberley is a must if you want more than just perched or blurry flight images.
-Although, it is possible to get feeding images just hand holding your camera if you are careful with your technique and the light is good.
+For large prime lenses, a tripod with a good ball head or gimbal type head like a Wimberley is a must if you want more than just blurry perched and flight images.
+It is possible to get feeding images just by hand-holding your camera and smaller lens if you are careful with your technique and the light is good.

 If you have any questions, you can e-mail me at firstname.lastname@example.org or call my cell phone at 650-339-2555.